Monday, 8 June 2026

 The poem's title, returned to now with the full weight of its six stanzas, reveals itself to be doing something more than descriptive work.
 “Perception” in the poem names the faculty by which we apprehend reality — and the poem's argument is that this faculty is transformed by what we look at.
 The “I” who looks at the black hole sees an imperceptible future; the “We” who look at the Morning Star see an incorruptible one.
 The shift from “I” to “We” is also significant: the Christian tradition consistently insists that genuine perception of divine truth is not a solitary achievement but an ecclesial one — it is the community of faith, the “we,” that sees most clearly.

-Allen's poem does not offer a naïve rejection of artificial intelligence, nor does it propose a simple antithesis between technology and faith.
-It does something more subtle and more disturbing: it suggests that the questions intensified by the AI age are not new questions awaiting new answers, but ancient questions that have already received an answer — an answer that the poem names, in its final breath, as the Morning Star.
+Allen's poem does not offer a naïve rejection of artificial intelligence, nor does it rest comfortably on a simple antithesis between technology and faith — though its binary structure makes plain that it is not afraid of decisive contrast.
+What it proposes, at its best, is something more considered: that the questions intensified by the AI age are not new questions awaiting new answers, but ancient questions that have already received an answer — an answer that the poem names, in its final breath, as the Morning Star.

 —